 Freelancing work is mostly done over the phone, via mails and chats more than, face- to face interaction.
-Whether you are a photographer or a copy writer, constant communication is must.
+Whether you are a photographer or a copywriter, constant communication is a must.
 Every client you’ll be working with will be different in their understanding capacity, technical knowledge and also with their requirements.

 You can’t go about assuming that your clients would know what they want from you clearly and how you will deliver your services.
 Working together in freelancing will entail mastering the art of talking and listening.

 An introvert can also be an excellent communicator.
-Sending out well-crafted mails and getting in touch with your clients every now and then for regular updates can help accomplish a lot.
+Sending out well-crafted emails and getting in touch with your clients every now and then for regular updates can help accomplish a lot.

 2. Organization Skills

-The second most important skill that you need to master is organisational skill.
+The second most important skill that you need to master is the organizational skill.
 We don’t have to elaborate this, do we?
 As a freelancer, you will be the only person responsible for your actions by keeping yourself organized and get the work done.
-Inability to handle things and lack of discipline at work will quickly bring you at the bottom of the race.
+The inability to handle things and lack of discipline at work will quickly bring you at the bottom of the race.

 3. Stress Management

 Competition is everywhere, even in the freelance world.
 Self-employment is completely different from working for somebody else or having someone working for you.
-It requires change in mindset, work habits and other routines.
+It requires a change in mindset, work habits, and other routines.
 Stress is normal when making adjustments in the beginning.